How To Handle Flood Damage Cleanup For Your Business

-While your claim is being processed, you should then take as many photographs of the damage as you can in order to receive the maximum amount of compensation.
+While your claim is being processed, you should then take as many photographs of the damage as you can to receive the maximum amount of compensation.

 Even when the flood is over, the danger is still present.
-And, contaminated water isn’t always the only issue.
+The contaminated water isn’t always the only issue.
 Electrical hazards pose a serious threat to people returning to a flooded property.

 Before you go inside your office, it’s imperative that all the electric and gas systems are turned completely off.
 Even if you have access to the systems’ controls, it’s best to hire an electrician to check the surrounding area and interior or you could face a serious risk of electric shock that could land you in the hospital (or worse).